Electronic Logbook Compliance Deadline in Canada

 The Canadian regulation requires an electronic logging device to display the total amount of remaining driving time left either in minutes or hours before the next break.
 Also, electronic logbooks must support HOS regulations, such as deferral, off-duty, hostile driving conditions, and many others.
 That is not the case in the United States regulations.

-The effective date on which Canada will fully implement the ELD mandate is June 12, 2o22.
+The effective date on which Canada will fully enforce the ELD mandate is January 1, 2023.
 It will involve a transition of all commercial vehicle operators and bus drivers from recording their hours of service manually in a paper log to using electronic device logs.
 Therefore, it is the responsibility of Canadian carriers to acquire an ELD before that date to meet compliance.
 HOS247 offers one of the best ELD solutions on the market for any size fleet, from large carriers and small owner-operators, in both Canada and the United States.